knative/specs/test-plan/eventing/broker-lifecycle-conformance.md

 ## [Test] Broker Reference in Trigger

-Check that the `Trigger` is making a reference to the `Broker`, this should return the name of the broker.
+Check that the Trigger is making a reference to the Broker, this should return the name of the broker.

 ```
 kubectl get trigger conformance-trigger -ojsonpath="{.spec.broker}"